EnumerativeGeometry/enumerativegeometry.github.io/README.md

 # Virtual Set Theory and Enumerative Geometry: Building an open-source virtual mathematical kernel with Lean4.

-Our project aims to develop a rigorously validated virtual mathematical kernel based on the Virtual Set Theory (VST) framework, implemented in Lean 4 and verified using the Lean 4 theorem prover and its kernel.
+Our project aims to develop a rigorously validated virtual mathematical kernel based on the Virtual Set Theory (VST) framework, implemented in Lean 4 and verified using the Lean 4 theorem prover.
 Building upon a minimal working example—demonstrated through the full proof accessible in the README and the Lean 4 source under theorems—this work addresses the classical Problem of Apollonius alongside an NP-hard variant.
 The solution methodology involves constructing virtual sets within Lean 4, revealing profound interconnections spanning algebraic geometry, fractal geometry, and set theory—disciplines conventionally regarded as disjoint.

 Notably, the enumerative structure of this approach renders it computationally feasible, thereby enabling the effective simulation of virtual sets on a computer.